The benefits of juicing, which juicers on the market are best, and healthy cleansing recipes to try as you get started with the process.

 Spinach*+lettuce+parsley+dill+carrot & beet tops+tomatoes+lemon = good for magnesium, iron & heavy metal chelators

-* Please note that green juices from vegetables high in oxalates can trigger or exacerbate kidney stones and other ailments in susceptible individuals.
+Please note that green juices from vegetables high in oxalates can trigger or exacerbate kidney stones and other ailments in susceptible individuals.
 Be careful and use in moderation.
+Following a low oxalic acid diet for a period of time may help the body recover from excessive buildup of these substances.

 What about blood sugar?

-This is our family’s favorite drink in the mornings (and makes this mama feel like Mrs. Incredible)
+This is our family’s favorite drink in the mornings.
+It makes this mama feel like Mrs. Incredible!

 There are numerous juicers out there, the main differences being how much juice is extracted and how much oxidizing happens during the juicing process.
 Here are the main types as referenced in Kris Carr’s (juicing extraordinaire) handbook on juicing, with recommended brands in each category: